alloyzeus/az-wall/mindmaps/entity.md

 What are the rules to transfer-in, what are the rules to transfer-out (disassociate).

+#### Owner type

+By default, User.

+NOTE: there are cases where we can transfer between personal and organization.

 #### Transferability

 Whether an ownable entity can be transferred.

+NOTE: some transfers require approval from both parties.

 #### Owner cardinality